Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_oldman_drain_health_to                  0       // The amount of health to drain the old man down to.
 Set to 0 to disable ttt_oldman_adrenaline_rush                  5       // The time in seconds the old mans adrenaline rush lasts for.
-Set to 0 to disable ttt_oldman_adrenaline_shotgun               1       // Whether the old man is given a double barrel shotgun when their adrenaline rush is triggered
+Set to 0 to disable ttt_oldman_adrenaline_shotgun               1       // Whether the old man is given a double barrel shotgun when their adrenaline rush is triggered ttt_oldman_adrenaline_shotgun_damage        10      // How much damage the double barrel shotgun should do ttt_oldman_adrenaline_ramble                1       // Whether the rambling speech sound plays when the old man is having their adrenaline rush ttt_oldman_hide_when_active                 0       // Whether the old man should be hidden from other players' Target ID (overhead icons) when their adrenaline rush is triggered.
+Server or round must be restarted for changes to take effect

 // Killer
 ttt_killer_knife_enabled                    1       // Whether the killer knife is enabled
-ttt_killer_crowbar_enabled                  1       // Whether the killer throwable crowbar is enabled ttt_killer_smoke_enabled                    1       // Whether the killer smoke is enabled
-ttt_killer_smoke_timer                      60      // Number of seconds before a killer will start to smoke after their last kill ttt_killer_show_target_icon                 1       // Whether killers have an icon over other players' heads showing who to kill.
+ttt_killer_crowbar_enabled                  1       // Whether the killer throwable crowbar is enabled ttt_killer_crowbar_damage                   20      // How much damage the crowbar should do when the killer bashes another player with it ttt_killer_crowbar_thrown_damage            50      // How much damage the crowbar should do when the killer throws it at another player ttt_killer_smoke_enabled                    1       // Whether the killer smoke is enabled ttt_killer_smoke_timer                      60      // Number of seconds before a killer will start to smoke after their last kill ttt_killer_show_target_icon                 1       // Whether killers have an icon over other players' heads showing who to kill.
 Server or round must be restarted for changes to take effect